MirayXS/NTR_Launcher/README.md

-NTR Launcher - Apache Thunder - Original code from NitroHax but with cheat engine/menu stripped out.
+NTR Launcher - DSi Branch for RocketLauncher - Apache Thunder Original code from NitroHax but with cheat engine/menu stripped out.

 Launcher side of NitroHax without the cheat engine.
 Nothing much else to say about it. :P